MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 Via the following changes, on-strike enchantments specifically are tied to their own damage scaling table, which also operates off of difficulty tier - for now it is identical to melee damage dealt, but it is coded separately for ease of balancing

-Tested and working for all effects, all sources of effect and also confirmed that absorb health correctly halves the magnitude of damage done and haling received (it should do automatically, and it did, just checking)
+Tested and working for all effects, all sources of effect and also confirmed that absorb health correctly halves the magnitude of damage done and haling received

 | Difficulty setting | Tier | % Melee Dealt | % Melee Taken | % Enchantment damage dealt |
 | ------------------ | ---- | ------------- | ------------- | -------------------------- |